LivelyDismay/tempus-maledictum/faq.md

 ---

+#### Sometimes I notice a faint white glow around my character, usually around grass.
+Is there a fix?

+Yes and no. This is caused by ENB's Ambient Occlusion.
+You can turn it off if you want, but this will also make your game look a good bit worse.
+Your call.

+---

 #### My armor / shield / cape / helmet / beard / etc is clipping!
 Can you fix it?

 No. Unequip/unfavorite one of the items that's clipping, or simply deal with it.